directus-labs/guest-authoring/directus-job-board-platform/index.md

 export default HomePage;
 ```

-Register as an applicant, click on the Apply button to show the resume URL modal, enter a resume URL, and click on Submit to apply for a job.
+Register as an applicant, click on the Apply button to show the Resume URL modal, enter a Resume URL, and click on **Submit** to apply for a job.

 ![job application functionality](<Screenshot 2024-07-02 at 13.07.04.png>)

-## Managing applicant profiles and resumes
+## Managing Applicant Profiles and Resumes

-To allow the admin to view, accept, or decline job applications, create a new file named `applications.tsx` in your `src/routes` folder and add the following code:
+To allow the admin to view, accept, or decline job applications, create a new file named `applications.tsx` in your `src/routes` directory and add the following code:

 ```jsx
 import { createSignal, createEffect, For, Show } from "solid-js";